gdiet/backup/README.md

 The DedupFS dedup file system is good for keeping a backup archive of your files.
 Its main advantage is that you don't have to worry storing the same file multiple times, because additional copies of a file need very little space.

-For example, each week you can copy "everything" into the dedup file system, into a folder that is named by the current date.
+For example, each week you can copy "everything" into the dedup file system, into a directory that is named by the current date.
 That way, you have a nice backup and can access earlier versions of your files by date.

 ## Why Is DedupFS Better Than ...